rafaelma/pgbackman/docs/manual.rst

 * **pgbackman_restore:** This program runs in the backup servers when a restore has to be run.

+* **pgbackman_alerts:** This programs sends alerts via SMTP when a backups fails.
+This feature is activated in the configuration file.

 The next figure shows all the components forming part of PgBackMan and how they interact with each other: